apex-enterprise-patterns/fflib-apex-common/README.md

 This Library
 ============

-Is derived from the Dreamforce 2012 presentation on [Apex Enterprise Patterns](https://github.com/financialforcedev/df12-apex-enterprise-patterns) and progresses the patterns further with a more general ongoing home for them.
+Is derived from the **Dreamforce 2012** presentation on [Apex Enterprise Patterns](https://github.com/financialforcedev/df12-apex-enterprise-patterns) and progresses the patterns further with a more general ongoing home for them.
 While also leading up to an updated presentation given at **Dreamforce 2013**.
 It also adds some form of namespace qualification from the previous version.
 So that classes are grouped together more easily in the IDE's and packages.
+Below you can find comprehensive articles and videos on the use of these patterns.
+There is also a working sample application illustrating the patterns [here](https://github.com/financialforcedev/fflib-apex-common-samplecode).

 ![Alt text](/images/patternsturning.png "Optional title")